 1 November.
 Todos Santos All Saints Day and Day of the Dead (Nov.
 2)

 25 December.
 Navidad.

-Each of Bolivia’s nine departments has its own holiday, usually to commemorate the day on which the capital city of each department was founded or another important event took place in that department.
+Each of Bolivia’s nine states (called departments) has its own holiday, usually to commemorate the day on which the capital city of each department was founded or another important event took place.

 Pando - 24 September

 Tarija - 15 April